tarantool/cartridge/README.md

 Tarantool Cartridge allows you to easily develop Tarantool-based applications and run them on one or more Tarantool instances organized into a cluster.

-As a software development kit (SDK), Tarantool Cartridge provides you with utilities and templates to help:

-* easily set up a development environment for your applications;
-* plug the necessary Lua modules;
-* pack the applications in an environment-independent way: together with module binaries and Tarantool executables.

 As a cluster management tool, Tarantool Cartridge provides your cluster-aware applications with the following key benefits: